fizban007/arxiv-mode/README.md

 ````lisp
   (setq arxiv-pdf-open-function (lambda (fpath) (call-process "open" nil 0 nil "-a" "/Applications/Preview.app" fpath)))
 ````
-arxiv-mode will default export the bibtex entry of paper to the file `arxiv-default-bibliography`.
+arxiv-mode will default to export the bibtex entry of paper to file `arxiv-default-bibliography`.